Automotive Innovation: Smart Headlamps Light the Way

 LED Strips and Light Pipes

 Direct measurement of LED strips and pipes in headlamp assemblies can also be addressed with a ProMetric Imaging Colorimeter and ProMetric or TrueTest™ Software.
-Within a single image captured by a ProMetric system, manufacturers can determine luminous intensity distribution of LEDs and backlit components, measure uniformity of luminance and color along a cross-section or path (accommodating all shapes), and detect failed LEDs in a cluster or array.
+Within a single image captured by a ProMetric camera system, manufacturers can measure uniformity of luminance and color along a cross-section or path (accommodating all shapes) and detect failed LEDs in a cluster or array.
 Radiant software registers all individual LEDs in an array from a single image and uses dynamic ROI to determine individual LED locations to report the performance of each including luminance, chromaticity, and other visual qualities.

 Learn more about the headlamp measurement systems and software capabilities of Radiant's PM-HL Headlamp Evaluation Module.